alexandern17/test-readme/README.md

 - This will send a `POST` request to Thunderhead ONE or Salesforce Interaction Studio.
 - When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers, and/or dashes.

-#### Sending Properties
+#### Send Properties

 Properties in the form of key/value pair strings can be sent to Thunderhead ONE or Salesforce Interaction Studio using the SDK's public methods.

-##### Send an Interaction request with Properties programmatically
+##### Send an Interaction request with Properties

 You can send an Interaction request programmatically with Properties and ignore the response by calling the `oneSendInteraction` Kotlin top-level function in a Coroutine as shown below: